BeksOmega/looping-layout/README.md

  * Vertical and Horizontal Orientations
  * LTR and RTL support
- * ReverseLayout support for both orientations, as well as LTR, and RTL
+ * Reverse layout support for both orientations, as well as LTR, and RTL
  * Public functions for finding items and positions
+ * Public functions for finding adapter indices of important positions (eg at the start/end)
  * Public functions for scrolling programmatically
  * Snap Helper support via the [LoopingSnapHelper](https://github.com/BeksOmega/looping-layout/wiki/Snap-helpers)
  * Accessibility (TalkBack and Voice Access) support